Segun Awolowo

-Olusegun Awolowo Jr. (born 27 September 1963), is a Nigerian lawyer, he was the executive director of Nigerian Export Promotion Council, from 2013 to 2021.
-He is the grandson of former Nigerian nationalist, socialist and statesman, Chief Obafemi Awolowo.
+Olusegun Awolowo Jr. (27 September 1963 – 20 November 2025) was a Nigerian lawyer, he was the executive director of Nigerian Export Promotion Council from 2013 to 2021.
+He was the grandson of Nigerian nationalist, socialist and statesman, Chief Obafemi Awolowo.
 In July 2021, he was unanimously elected as the President of National Trade Promotion Organizations (TPOs) from ECOWAS member States.

 Early life

 Awolowo was born on 27 September 1963, his father (Segun Awolowo Sr.) died in 1963 at age 25 by car accident at the old Ibadan-Lagos road.
-He was born two months after his father's death, he attended primary school in custody of his aunt, Mrs Tola Oyediran (nee Awolowo) and her husband Prof. Kayode Oyediran.
+He was born two months after his father's death, he attended primary school in custody of his aunt and uncle, Tola and Kayode Oyediran.
 Before then, he lived with his mother alongside his other siblings.

 Education

-Awolowo started his education at the Mayhill Convent School alongside Dolapo Osinbajo, wife of Vice President Yemi Osinbajo, all in the custody of Prof and Mrs Oyediran.
+Awolowo started his education at the Maryhill Convent School alongside Dolapo Osinbajo, wife of Vice President Yemi Osinbajo, all in the custody of Prof and Mrs Oyediran.
 From there, he proceeded to Igbobi College, Yaba, Lagos State for his secondary school education and completed his secondary school education at Government College, Ibadan.
 On completion of his secondary school education, he proceeded to the Ogun State University (now Olabisi Onabanjo University), Ago Iwoye and graduated with a LLB degree.